-Performance Standard (PS) How It Relates to the Project Gaps for Future Compliance PS1: Assessment and Management of Environmental and Social Risks and Impacts Risk assessments are aligned with local EIA regulations.
-Development of an ESMS, including continuous risk monitoring and reporting.
-PS2: Labor and Working Conditions Contractors will follow South African labor laws during construction.
+Performance Standard (PS) How It Relates to the Project Gaps for Future Compliance PS2: Labor and Working Conditions Contractors will follow South African labour laws during construction.
 Implementation of grievance mechanisms and robust Occupational Health and Safety (OHS) systems.
 PS3: Resource Efficiency and Pollution Prevention The EIA considers construction-phase waste and pollution.
 Detailed plans for resource efficiency (e.g., energy and water) and GHG monitoring are pending.
 PS4: Community Health, Safety, and Security Increased vehicular traffic may impact local communities during construction.
-Development of a Traffic Management Plan and community- specific safety measures.

-Performance Standard (PS) How It Relates to the Project Gaps for Future Compliance PS5: Land Acquisition and Involuntary Resettlement No displacement of residents or livelihoods is anticipated.
+Development of a Traffic Management Plan and community-specific safety measures.
+PS5: Land Acquisition and Involuntary Resettlement No displacement of residents or livelihoods is anticipated.
 None identified at this stage.
 PS6: Biodiversity Conservation and Sustainable Management of Living Natural Resources The project overlaps with Critical Biodiversity Areas (CBAs).
 Development of biodiversity offsets and detailed monitoring plans for species and habitats.
 PS7: Indigenous Peoples Indigenous peoples are not present in the project area.
 None identified at this stage.
 PS8: Cultural Heritage Preliminary assessments indicate low potential for cultural heritage impacts.
 Development of a Chance Find Procedure to address unexpected discoveries.